Overview

 • Full shop service completed

-• Minor lacquer wear on bell and outer slide tubes
+• Lacquer wear on outer slide tubes

 • Slide aligned and playing properly